-Paul Reynolds is developing a broad practice in all the main areas of Chambers’ work.
+Paul Reynolds has developed a broad practice in all the main areas of Chambers’ work.
 He has particular experience of clinical negligence, inquests, public law and indirect tax.
 He regularly appears in the High Court, County Court and Coroner’s Courts.

 Paul was Junior Counsel to the Hillsborough Inquests, acting for the Coroner, Sir John Goldring from 2014 to 2016.